rkonoplev/dniester/docs/DEVELOPER_GUIDE.md

   --env-file .env.prod \
   up -d
   ```
-⚠️ .env.prod must NOT be committed — it should be provided via CI/CD secrets or Docker Secrets.
+Note: .env.prod must NOT be committed — it should be provided via CI/CD secrets or Docker Secrets.

-## 📚 Migration from Drupal 6
+## Migration from Drupal 6
 For complete migration instructions, see [Migration Drupal6 → News Platform](MIGRATION_DRUPAL6.md).